Dental Implants Presentation

 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.

 Using the most recent advances in dental implant technology, Dr. Wood is able to place single stage implants.
 These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
-There are even situations where the implants can be placed at the same time as a tooth extraction - further minimizing the number of surgical procedures.
-Advances in dental implant technology have made it possible in some cases to extract teeth and place implants with crowns at one visit.
-This procedure, called “immediate loading,” greatly simplifies the surgical process.
+There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.

-Implants are a team effort between an Oral and Maxillofacial Surgeon and a Restorative Dentist.
-While Dr. Wood performs the actual implant surgery, and initial tooth extractions and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
+Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
+Dr. Wood performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+The restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.